hannahilea/SomervilleCouncilParser.jl/docs/src/new_users.md

-# New users - getting started from scratch
+# Getting started from the very basics
 So you want to give this tool a try, but you're totally lost on how to get started?
 This section is for you!
 (If you're still confused after reading this, please [file an issue for what tripped you up](https://github.com/hannahilea/SomervilleCouncilParser.jl/issues/new/choose) so we can clarify further. :) )

 ## Setting up Julia